UCL - University College London

 In June 2015, PSL and UCL held a joint workshop on sensory systems, a field in which both universities boast scientific and teaching expertise, at UCL’s Ear Institute in London.
 The goal of the workshop was to present the results of ongoing research.

 Co-funded by PSL and UCL and co-hosted by researchers from both universities, this multidisciplinary workshop brought together some 60 researchers, including senior researchers, postdocs, and doctoral candidates.

-On PSL’s side, ENS (Department of Cognitive Studies and Institut de Biologie), Institut Curie (Physical Chemistry Laboratory), and ESPCI Paris (Institut Langevin, Brain Plasticity Laboratory) were represented.
+On PSL’s side, ENS-PSL (Department of Cognitive Studies and Institut de Biologie), Institut Curie (Physical Chemistry Laboratory), and ESPCI Paris-PSL (Institut Langevin, Brain Plasticity Laboratory) were represented.
 The program’s agenda provided the opportunity for participants to forge important relationships.
 For some, these were their first PSL-UCL contacts, and for others, this was also an opportunity to build cross-institutional relationships at PSL.
 Plans for a joint doctoral program, also discussed at the workshop, will go far in further strengthening these initial contacts.

 In 2017, PSL and UCL launched a new UCL-PSL joint research seed funding.